Table of Contents

 The Takeaway

-Though people may say they are “bankrupt” when they are too broke to pay off their debts and obligations, it’s not actually the correct word.
+Though people may say they’re “bankrupt” when they are too broke to pay off their debts and obligations, that’s not the correct word.
 The right term is insolvent.
-In order to be bankrupt, the person must first file a petition with the court declaring their bankruptcy.
+In order to be bankrupt, the individual or business must first file a petition with the court declaring their bankruptcy.

-Insolvency that can’t be solved results in bankruptcy.
+Insolvency that can’t be resolved may result in bankruptcy.
 And, while filing for bankruptcy comes with a host of cons, it also provides a chance to make a fresh start, rebuild your credit, and once again have an opportunity to take out loans and lines of credit for yourself or your business.

 FAQ